Tanman1712/startup/README.md

+# Simon Websocket
+Need to install the ws NPM package.
+Then you attach a listener to the HTTP server.
+Use the peerProxy.js to upgrade HTTP to Websocket. play.js has most of the functionality of the websocket.
+I could use this to implement the friends thing maybe.
+I'm not really sure how I'm going to use this.

 # Simon Login
 Main changes occur in index.html, login.js, and login.css.
 Look for setAuthCookie to handle remembering a user.
 My brain is too dead right now.
 I'll look at this again later when I don't have twenty deadlines to meet.